U.S. Immigration and Customs Enforcement-ICE

 Other Questions about U.S. Immigration and Customs Enforcement-ICE

-What is U.S. Immigration and Customs Enforcement- ICE?
+What is the work schedule for U.S. Immigration and Customs Enforcement-ICE jobs?

-What qualifications do I need to work for U.S. Immigration and Customs Enforcement-ICE?
+What is the best way to prepare for an interview with U.S. Immigration and Customs Enforcement-ICE?

-Are there any physical or medical requirements to work for U.S. Immigration and Customs Enforcement-ICE?
+Are there any special programs offered by U.S. Immigration and Customs Enforcement-ICE?